$U_q(sl(2))-$quantum invariants unified via intersections of embedded Lagrangians: Introduction

 \end{enumerate}

-{\bf Homology classes} The construction of Lagrangians will be done by drawing a certain number of curves/ segments in the punctured disc, and then taking their product and considering its image under the quotient to the unordered configuration space.
-Moreover, since we work in a covering space, the lifts will be prescribed by certain collections of curves in the punctured disk, from the base point towards each segment.
-With this procedure, for any indices $i_1,...,i_{n-1} \in \{0,...,N-1\}$ we define the two Lagrangians and consider their lifts in the covering (section \ref{5}):
+{\bf Homology classes} The construction of the Lagrangians is done by drawing certain arcs in the punctured disc, and then taking their product and considering its image under the quotient to the unordered configuration space.
+We refer to this set of curves in the punctured disc as ``geometric support''.
+Also, since we work in a covering space, the lifts will be prescribed by collections of vertical curves, from the base points to the arcs, called ``paths to the base points''.
+The intersection pairing $\langle , \rangle$ is computed from geometric intersections in the base configuration space which are graded by the local system, using the paths to the boundary (see \eqref{eq:1}).